ZhangxiangHu-Ripple/XRPL-specs/XLS-zkLightclient/README.md

 **![diagram](https://github.com/ZhangxiangHu-Ripple/XRPL-specs/blob/main/XLS-zkLightclient/xclient_relayer.png)**

 ### 5.3 Containers
-In this section we specify the containers and helper functions associated with the xClient.
+This section specifies the containers in xClient.

 #### 5.3.1 `metaData`
 A `metadata` container includes the meta information of xClient.